prashant-kikani/prashant-kikani.github.io/_posts/2021-10-01-benefit-of-doubt.markdown

 And also, when it'll turn out that reality was far different than what we were thinking, we will thank ourselves for thinking about all the possibilities and not taking the seemingly obvious action.

-I am not conveying that reality will always be different than what seems obvious, but at least it's worth thinking about all the possibilities before taking a step.
+Again it's worth repeating that, it's not like reality will always be different than what seems obvious, but there's no harm in thinking about all the possibilities before taking a step.